vladbelms/neural-critic/README.md

 streamlit run main.py
 ```

-Upload `.wav` files from an album, and Neural Critic will analyze the audio to produce a professional critic-style score based on patterns learned from Metacritic reviews.
+Upload songs files from an album, and Neural Critic will analyze the audio to produce a professional critic-style score based on patterns learned from Metacritic reviews.

 ## Model Training